 - After a period of financial hardship

 Making sure your credit is mortgage-ready is an essential first step in the home buying process.
-A few percentage points more in a mortgage interest rate can equal out to thousands over the life your loan.
-A lower interest rate can also lower your monthly payments.
-That means it’s in your best interest to make sure your credit is as clean as possible.
+A few percentage points more in a mortgage interest rate can equal out to thousands over the life of your loan.
+What’s more, lower interest rates can also lower your monthly payments.
+Thus, it’s in your best interest to make sure your credit is as clean as possible.
 You should review and repair your credit before you prequalify for a mortgage.

 12 Good Reasons to Repair Your Credit